 5 Clicks to Implement the Dividend Stock Screeners

-- Select the 6 Dividend Strategy Screeners highlighted in the below screenshot.
+- Select the 6 Dividend Strategy Screeners highlighted in the screenshot below.

 - Click Import Selected Items

-You now have 6 key strategies available in your screener list already populated with potential investments.
+You now have six key strategies available in your screener list already populated with potential investments.

 Now you have your potential buy list with stocks that passed your first wave of checks.
-You may want to deep-dive into the financials of the company to look at debt, interest coverage, return on equity or even the quick ratio.
+You may want to deep-dive into the company’s financials to look at debt, interest coverage, return on equity, or even the quick ratio.

-Stock Rover allows you to do some very powerful financial research on your selected companies.
-But not only that, the Stock Rover team has intelligently designed the Stock Ratings reported to enable you to compare a company against its sector and industry over time.
+Stock Rover allows you to conduct powerful financial research on your selected companies.
+Additionally, the Stock Rover team has intelligently designed the Stock Ratings reported to enable you to compare a company against its sector and industry over time.
 This is called the Stock Ratings system.

-In the left-hand navigation select Stock Ratings and you will be presented with in-depth comparison and ratings of:
+In the left-hand navigation, select Stock Ratings, and you will be presented with in-depth comparisons and ratings of: